kellyjonbrazil/jc/docs/streaming.md

                    line: str) -> Tuple[BaseException, str]
 ```

-Return the exception object and line string if ignore_exceptions is
+Return the exception object and line string if `ignore_exceptions` is
-True.
+`True`.
 Otherwise, re-raise the exception from the exception object with
 an annotation.

 <a id="jc.streaming.stream_error"></a>